migmolrod/browser-dashboard-pwa/docs/docs/requirements/business-requirements.md

 **Impact:**

-- React for frontend
+- Responsive frontend with Angular
-- RESTful API backend
+- RESTful API backend with Spring Boot
+- PostgreSQL for database
-- Containerized deployment
+- Containerized deployment with Docker
-- Cloud-native architecture
+- Cloud-native architecture with IaC approach
+- Automated testing with modern testing frameworks like JUnit, Mockito, Jest and Playwright
+- Continuous integration with GitHub Actions
+- Security best practices (OWASP)
+- Documentation with docusaurus
+- Performance optimization with Lighthouse

 ---